 Outdoor DIY Serving Tray Makeover

-- DecoArt Americana Decor Outdoor Living Adirondack, Morning Glory and Iron Gate
+- DecoArt Americana Decor Outdoor Living Paint in Adirondack, Morning Glory and Iron Gate

 - Americana Decor Angle Brush

 - Painters tape (if you decide to paint the sides of your tray)

 Using an angle paint brush, apply 2 coats of Outdoor Living Adirondack paint on the entire tray.
 Depending on the color/material of your tray you may need more or less coats.

 Once dry, paint on the wording of your choice.
 Since we can’t exactly say “we’re on island time” in Ohio I went with “we’re on patio time” which makes it the perfect accessory for our patio, where we love to be when the weather warms up.
 I used Outdoor Living Iron Gate and Morning Glory for the wording.
 As I’ve admitted to you before, I’m not the best at hand lettering and I’m definitely a perfectionist so I stenciled the phrase on my tray.

 Start with “patio” since it’s the largest word and falls in the center; it makes the rest of the text easier to position evenly.

 I decided I wanted a little more color interest for the DIY serving tray so I decided to paint the sides of the tray with Morning Glory, I love the contrast!
 In order to get a crisp and clean line on the edges of a tray or surface, place painters tape on the inside of the tray and press well to avoid paint seeping down behind the tape.
 Paint along the side edges and also on the top of the tray sides (do this with less paint on the brush to also prevent paint seeping under the painters tape.